Health & Safety Risk Assessments

 First Aid at Morris Events

 This information is to help teams that are organising days of dance and other similar events.
 It is based on the Purple Guide to Health, Safety and Welfare at Music and Other Events, which is published by the Events Industry Forum (EIF) to help people organising a wide range of events.
 The full Purple Guide covers outdoor events from music concerts to country fairs to folk festivals.
 It contains a large amount of detail, which may not always be relevant to smaller events.
-The EIF has therefore published a Lite version for people running modest scale events that provides general guidance about the things that organisers need to consider when planning an event.
-Unfortunately, it does not provide much detail about medical support at smaller events, so most of this guidance is based on the full Purple Guide.
+Unfortunately, the Lite version of the guide, intended for people running modest scale events, includes very little information about medical support at smaller events, so most of this guidance is based on the full Purple Guide.

 The basic requirements

-Firstly, legally you do not have to provide any first aiders, but it is definitely good practice to do so.
-When you are organising an event, you must consider the safety and wellbeing of everyone who may be involved.
-People are likely to expect first aiders at events, even small ones.
+Legally you do not have to provide any first aiders, but it is definitely good practice to do so.
+When you are organising an event, you must consider the safety and wellbeing of everyone who may be involved or affected.
+People expect first aiders at events, even small ones.
 And we are sure that anyone organising an event will want to be able to help anyone who gets injured.

 Do you need to provide more than the basics?

 You need to base your decision on a risk assessment of the event.
-The minimum requirement will be enough for many events, but higher risk events need more.
-Your risk assessment should consider: the nature of the event, the number of people attending, the history of the event (i.e. any medical issues you have had in the past), the age profile, the activities and the environmental conditions.
+The minimum of a first aider will be enough for many events, but higher risk events need more.
+Your risk assessment should consider: the nature of the event, the duration, the number of people attending, the age profile, the activities, and the site and environmental conditions.

-The Purple Guide can help you assess the risk.
+The Purple Guide is intended to help you assess the risk.
 It includes five ‘tiers’ of events which are used to determine what level of cover is required.
 The lowest, Tier 1, is intended for the smallest and simplest events.
-The indicators for a Tier 1 invent are:
+The indicators for a Tier 1 event are:

 - fewer than 500 attendees